Piper Aircraft Co. v. Reyno: Disposition

+The ruling of the Court of Appeals was reversed, and the decision of the District Court reinstated.

 Rule

 If the remedy provided by the alternative forum is so clearly inadequate or unsatisfactory that it is no remedy at all, the unfavorable change in law may be given substantial weight; the district court may conclude that dismissal would not be in the interests of justice.